anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The highest stage in moral culture at which we can arrive is when we recognize that we ought to control our thoughts.
+Quote: You can't stop the waves, but you can learn to surf.

-By: Charles Darwin
+By: Jon Kabat-Zinn